Biography

 Monteverdi Choir

-The Monteverdi Choir was founded by John Eliot Gardiner in 1964 and will celebrate its 60th anniversary in 2024.
+The Monteverdi Choir was founded by John Eliot Gardiner in 1964 and celebrates its 60th anniversary in 2024.
 Over the course of the last few decades, it has established itself as one of the leading international vocal ensembles, enlivening choral music worldwide through its constant striving for new perspectives, immediacy and drama.

 In recent seasons, the Choir’s appearances have included performances of Bach’s St Matthew Passion (sung from memory) with the English Baroque Soloists, and Berlioz’s La Damnation de Faust and Verdi’s Requiem with the Orchestre Révolutionnaire et Romantique.
+In 2017 the Monteverdi Choir participated in the project Monteverdi 450, which consisted of performances of all Monteverdi’s surviving operas, and which won a Royal Philharmonic Society Award.
+Other past highlights have included the project Bach Cantata Pilgrimage 2000, which was recorded and released on the Monteverdi Choir & Orchestra’s own record label, Soli Deo Gloria.

 The Monteverdi Choir is under the patronage of HM King Charles III.
+In January 2024 the Choir was named Best Choir at the Oper!
+Awards.

 read more collapse